se-sic/coronet/README.md

 - `util-core-peripheral.R`
     * Author classification (core and peripheral) and related functions
 - `util-motifs.R`
-    * Functionality for the identifaction of network motifs (subgraph patterns)
+    * Functionality for the identification of network motifs (subgraph patterns)
 - `util-plot.R`
     * Everything needed for plotting networks
 - `util-misc.R`